Have you ever wanted to go to Zurich but hesitated because you thought you can’t afford it? I hear you!

 Just download the free app to check live availability and rental locations.
 Reservations are not possible.
 All you need to do to rent a bicycle in Zurich is to leave a deposit of 20 CHF.

-The Polybahn, a small old tram, takes you up from the city centre (next to the main station) to the panorama terrace in only three minutes for free.
+The Polybahn, a cute old tram, takes you up from the city center (next to the main station) to the panorama terrace in only three minutes for free.
 No need to spend any money!

 4. Zoological Museum Zurich

 Go on a free journey into the Animal Kingdom!
 The museum is home to 1,500 animals, so you can imagine how much there is to explore.